cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 | POST   | /proposals/{proposal}           | Submit a new proposal                                       |
 | POST   | /proposals/{id}/{vote}          | Cast a vote on a given proposal                             |

-It is the job of the module developer to provide sensible endpoints so that front-end developers and service providers can properly interact with it.
+It is the job of module developers to provide sensible endpoints so that front-end developers and service providers can properly interact with it.

 As for the actual in-code implementation of the endpoints for our simple governance module, you can take a look at [this file](../client/rest/simple_governance.go).
 Additionaly, here is a [link](https://hackernoon.com/restful-api-designing-guidelines-the-best-practices-60e1d954e7c9) for REST APIs best practices.